defi-wonderland/handbook/sites/aztec/docs/contracts/account-contracts/overview.md

 ## The narrative: from intent to execution

 1) The user approves an action in the wallet.
 The wallet formats two payloads: the app payload (what to call) and the fee payload (how to pay).
-It then produces an authentication witness over a domain‑separated message.
+It then produces an authentication witness associated to the payload.

 2) The request is sent to the user’s account contract (the origin).
 Inside `entrypoint`, the account verifies the authwit, checks replay protection (nonce policy), and enforces that the fee payload executes before the app payload.